hvgupta/COMP4321_searchEngine_Group1/README.md

 - re for regex, to remove the symbols and numbers in the documents
 - asyncio, for increasing the running speed
 - pathlib to get the absolute path of the files so that the database file can be accessed correctly
-- signal and contextmanager, for measuring the running time of web crawling page.
 - nltk.stem as stemmer
 - itertools, for converting list of 1-tuple to a list
 - collections, for the occurrence of the texts
+- numpy, for calculating the pagerank and
+- math, for the calculation of log2 for the tfxidf.
 - time, for measuring the overall running time of the program
+- flask, for the frontend
+- timeit, to count the running time for the query.
 - argparse, for accepting flags for main.py

 Users are suggested to execute the command on a **_Unix-based_** operating system, with bash or zsh as the shell.
 However, the code can also be run on other operating systems, provided that users will have to run a different commands.